antmicro/jetson-orin-baseboard/doc/source/getting_started.md

 Optionally, you can fasten the SoM to the baseboard with two metric M2.5 (5mm long) bolts.

 :::{caution}
+The baseboard does not support hot-swapping of the SoM.
-Hot Plugging of the SoM is not supported.
-Please disconnect all power sources from the board and wait minimum 10s before disconnecting the SoM.
+Please disconnect all power sources from the baseboard and wait minimum 10s before removing/inserting the SoM.
 :::

 ### 3. Install the storage